turingschool/front-end-curriculum/lessons/module-1/js-classes.md

 ## Learning Goals

-* Understand what `this` is and how it changes based on context
+- Understand what `this` is and how it changes based on context
-* Understand what a class is and what object instances are
+- Understand what a class is and what object instances are

-## Vocabulary
+## New Vocabulary

+- `Property` Another word for a key-value pair on an object
+- `Method` A function on an Object
+- `this` A JavaScript keyword with a value that changes depending on the context in which it's used
+- `Class` A constructor that allows us to create multiple instances
+- `Object Instance` Objects that contain the data and functionality defined in the class

+## Familiar or Save-for-Later Vocab

 - `Object` A bundle of behavior (methods) and state (properties)
 - `Key` The name used to reference a Value on an Object
 - `Value` The data referenced by a Key
-- `Property` Another word for a key-value pair on an object
-- `Method` A function on an Object
 - `Dot Notation` Notation to access a Value on an Object, explicitly specifies the Key
 - `Bracket Notation` Notation to access a Value on an Object, usually specifies a Key via a variable
-- `this` A JavaScript keyword with a value that changes depending on the context in which it's used
-- `Class` A constructor that allows us to create multiple instances
-- `Object Instance` Objects that contain the data and functionality defined in the class

 <section class="call-to-action">
 ### Reconnecting with previous learning